 - All staff have a responsibility for their own and others health and safety and are therefore responsible for ensuring that any defective, damaged, poorly maintained or untested equipment is reported.
-In this school, defects should be reported to School Caretaker / School Office. - Any faulty equipment must be taken out of use and if appropriate labelled 'Do not use'.
+In this school, defects should be reported to the Caretaker of Head of School. - Any faulty equipment must be taken out of use and if appropriate labelled 'Do not use'.
 Information about the faulty equipment should be brought to the attention of the appropriate Line Manager, so it can be logged, actioned and monitored.